EABourassa@mc.edu // 601.925.7817 // Box 4046

 Assistant Professor, Biology

 Welcome to my homepage!

 On this site, you can learn a little bit about me and find links to my class syllabi, research articles, and other publications.
-My contact information and office hours are available on the left-side panel.

 B.A.
 Psychology, Wilkes University (2004)

 Ph.D.
 Pharmacology & Toxicology, University of Mississippi School of Pharmacy (2008)